saraparsa13/tapsodia/README.md

 - **Last ID-Based Fetching**: The timeline API supports fetching posts using a `lastId` parameter.
    - If `lastId` is provided, it fetches the next 10 posts with IDs less than the specified `lastId`.
    - If `lastId` is not provided, it fetches the 10 most recent posts.

+### Caching
+- **Timeline Caching**: The timeline API leverages caching to improve performance.
+It uses Redis (or another caching provider) to store the results of the timeline API for faster retrieval.

 ## Technologies Used
 - **Spring Boot**: Backend framework for building the application.